How to Replace a Dirt Bike Clutch Cable

 NOTE: If your bike has a handguard, look up your make and model here on Partzilla to see how it's mounted and to get a clear picture of how to get to the lever.
 On our Kawasaki KLR650, we just needed to remove a couple of bolts.

 Step 3.
-Lift the cable free from the clutch arm without pulling it out.
+Lift the cable free from the clutch arm without pulling the cable out.

 Step 4.
 Use electrical tape to tape the lever end of the new cable to the clutch end of the old cable.
 Keep it really tight so the taped-up cables are thin enough not to get hung up as you pull them through.